jricebae19/school_district_analysis/README.md

 3. When it comes to school size, the medium-sized schools have dropped in all percentages as shown in the table containing the school size information.

-4. Under school types, charter schools' percentages have also dropped overall.
+4. Under school types, the charter schools look like they have also been affected with their percentages in Math, Reading and Overall decreasing.